yegor256/xembly/README.md

 ).xml();
 ```

-This code will produce this XML document:
+This code will produce the following XML document:

 ```xml
 <root>